chemle/emle-engine/README.md

 the original theory behind EMLE, please refer to [this](https://pubs.acs.org/doi/10.1021/acs.jctc.2c00914) publication.

+We thank EPSRC for funding (grant code EP/V011421/1).

 ## Installation

 First create a conda environment with all of the required dependencies: